Sanyam8055/100-Days-of-ML/README.md

 - Built a flutter app that uses camera or gallery image as input.
 - Displays the selected real time or previously clicked image on the home page.
 - Further going to add some filters on the image using flutter ML toolkit.
+## Day 24 (17-04-20) : Revision of Machine Learning
+- Completed one aasignment of SHALA2020 with begineers testing code of numpy,pandas and matplot.
+- Filled the missing values with mean of the columns and normalized some columns as required.
+- Performs some operations and displayed the results of sin functions using matplot.pyplot